desijuan/teste-codex/README.md

 ## 4) Simple Todo List

-For this exercise I provide links to my portfolio project Leger, which is a web app to track shared expenses between groups of persons.
+For this exercise I provide links to my portfolio project Ledger, which is a web app to track shared expenses between groups of persons.
 It consists of an Express server in the backend and a React client in the frontend.
 The server and client are hosted in different platforms and communicate via HTTP.

 - Server: <https://github.com/desijuan/ledger-server>
 - Client: <https://github.com/desijuan/ledger-client>